 - Stomach cancer

-This drug has been linked to many different digestive system cancers, including cancers of the esophagus, liver, kidney, throat, gall bladder, small and large intestine, anus, bladder, appendix, pancreas, and others.
+This drug has been linked to many different digestive system cancers, including cancers of the esophagus, liver, breast, throat, gall bladder, small and large intestine, anus, bladder, pancreas, and others.

 Lawsuits against Sanofi and Boehringer Ingelheim

 Lawsuits against Sanofi and Boehringer Ingelheim, the makers of the name-brand medication, have been filed in California.
 The plaintiffs accuse the companies of manufacturing a drug and selling it to the public that they knew or should have known contained NDMA, a known carcinogen.